ZachSaucier/Just-Read/README.md

 > **Note that this is a Premium-only feature.**

 Yes you can!
-Using the Premium version, you can go to "Options" -> "Additional options" -> "Domain-specific selectors" and customize it to select exactly the content the content you want automatically.
+Using the Premium version, you can go to "Options" -> "Domain-specific selectors" and customize it to select exactly the content the content you want automatically.
 The only required part is the `domainPattern` in order for Just Read to know when to use those selectors over the automatic ones.
 You should only include the others that you need.

 The full list of options in the domain-specific selectors list is as follow: